5 Sure-Fire Ways to Get Your Home Ready to Sell Quickly

 4. Clean Until Your Home Shines

 To sell your home quickly, make everything sparkle.
-In our home, we wiped down the windows, furniture, counters, the bathrooms, so that it all looked shiny and fresh.
+In our home, we wiped down the windows, furniture, counters, the bathrooms, so that they all looked shiny and fresh.

 I remember we went to see one house and there were bagel crumbs all over the counter from someone’s breakfast.
 They reminded me of frantically cleaning before we left for our showings.